cwi-swat/gradual-grammars/README.md

 - From the extensions pane, install [Rascal](https://marketplace.visualstudio.com/items?itemName=UseTheSource.rascalmpl).
 Note, you don't need the link, just search for "Rascal" in the market place from within VS Code.

-- Clone the `gradual-grammars` Github repository [https://github.com/cwi-swat/gradual-grammars](https://github.com/cwi-swat/gradual-grammars)
+- Clone the `gradual-grammars` Github repository [https://github.com/cwi-swat/gradual-grammars/tree/artifact-sle-2022](https://github.com/cwi-swat/gradual-grammars/tree/artifact-sle-2022) (Note the branch!).

 - From the File menu in VS Code, select "Add folder to workspace", and select the folder where you've cloned the Github repo.